lilmond/cregen/README.md

 # Caution
 - This content is for educational purposes only.
 - I will not be responsible for any misuses of this content.
-Do it at your own risk!
+Use it at your own risk!